Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 .. code:: python

-   # Using a package name, to locate the plugins.
-This is also a sane
+   # Using a package name to locate the plugins.
+Also, a good approach
    # way to organize them into a directory.
    scan_path = scan_package.__path__